xyflow/react-flow-docs/docs/api/plugin-components/minimap.md

 ---
 title: MiniMap
-sidebar_position: 2
+sidebar_position: 3
 ---

-You can use the mini map plugin by passing it as a children to the `ReactFlow` component:
+You can use the `MiniMap` component by passing it as a children to the `ReactFlow` component:

 ### Usage